 Students may get paid for being a teaching assistant or may receive credit on their transcript, but not both.
 A maximum of one credit per semester for assisting in teaching activities is available.
 These credits will not count toward the total number of credit hours required for the MS or PhD degree.
 Approximately 30 clock hours of work during a semester is expected of a student earning one hour of credit.
 A TA Appointment Form must be completed with the instructor’s signature before the student can register for the credit.

-Tuition is charged for all students regardless of employee status at Mount Sinai.
-The only exception to this policy is a Dean’s waiver.
-The Dean of the Graduate School may waive tuition for Mount Sinai employees (e.g., research technicians) wishing to enroll in basic science PhD level course(s) who have an interest in pursuing a PhD in Biomedical Sciences at Mount Sinai.
-In such cases, all approvals must be attained and the waiver filed in the Dean’s Office one week prior to the first day of class.
+Tuition is charged for all students regardless of employee status.
+Non-faculty employees are eligible for a tuition reimbursement from the Department of Human Resources of up to $2,400 per calendar year.
+Under certain circumstances, students may also be eligible for a tuition waiver from the Dean of the Graduate School of Biomedical Sciences.
+The Dean of the Graduate School may waive tuition for Mount Sinai employees (e.g., research technicians) wishing to enroll in basic science PhD level course(s) who have an interest in pursuing a PhD in Biomedical Sciences or Neurosciences at ISMMS.

 Faculty who experience difficulty in funding students already committed to thesis work in their laboratories ought to take the following steps to secure funding support for the students in question: a) Discuss the issue with their Department Chair to determine whether departmental funds can be applied toward support of the student in question; b) If departmental funds are not available, the faculty member and the Chair should notify the Dean of the Graduate School and if deemed appropriate by the Chair, apply for Bridging Funds through the Office of the Dean of ISMMS ; c) Should both of these avenues fail, the faculty member should meet with the Dean of the Graduate School to discuss the details of the situation and establish a plan for the student and resumption of funding support by the faculty member.
 If the student’s support is provided by Graduate School funds, the faculty member and the Dean of the Graduate School will meet every three months to review the funding status and plan accordingly.